Zearin/11ty-website/src/docs/dev-server.md

 ---
 # Eleventy Dev Server {% addedin "2.0.0" %}

 Eleventy 2.0 bundles a brand new default development server.
-You can configure this with the new `setServerOptions` Configuration API method.
+You can configure it with the new `setServerOptions` Configuration API method.

 {% codetitle ".eleventy.js" %}